randsleadershipslack/documents-and-resources/code-of-conduct.md

 If after engaging with the community, you are still wondering if a specific message is commercial or not, please ask in one of the channels dedicated to helping find their way in this community such as #how-to-rands , #rands-admins,  or #rands-slack-rules.

-### Surveys

-We’ve received many requests to run surveys in specific channels.
-Members interested in surveying a channel must clearly state in the channel they intend to survey:

-1. The goal of the survey
-2. How the data will be used
-3. When and how the results will be shared with the channel

 ### Approved Commercial Channels

 On-top and relevant commercial activity is allowed in these channels: